Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 </beans>
 ```

-These space properties should be configured with a valid Java format pattern as defined in the {{%exurl "official Java language documentation" "http://java.sun.com/docs/books/tutorial/i18n/format/simpleDateFormat.html"%}}.
+These Space properties should be configured with a valid Java format pattern, as defined in the {{%exurl "official Java language documentation" "http://java.sun.com/docs/books/tutorial/i18n/format/simpleDateFormat.html"%}}.

-{{% note%}}
+{{% note "Note"%}}
-The `space-config.QueryProcessor.date_format` property used when your query include a String representing the date
+The `space-config.QueryProcessor.date_format` property used when your query includes a String representing the date.
 Date properties are often used for comparison (greater/less than).
 Consider using [extended indexing](./indexing.html) to boost performance.
 {{%/note%}}

-## sysdate
+## The Sysdate Property

 The `sysdate` value is evaluated differently when using the JDBC API vs when using it with `SQLQuery` API.
-When used with JDBC API it is evaluated using the space clock.
-When used with `SQLQuery` API it is evaluated using the client clock.
-If you have a partitioned space across multiple different machines and the clock across these machines is not synchronized you might not get the desired results.
-If you use JDBC API you should consider setting the date value as part of the SQL within the client side (since you  might write objects using the GigaSpace API).
-In this case , you should synchronize all the client machine time.
-In short - all the machines (client and server) clocks should be synchronized.
+When used with JDBC API, it is evaluated using the Space clock.
+When used with `SQLQuery` API, it is evaluated using the client clock.
+If you have a partitioned Space across multiple different machines and the clock across these machines is not synchronized, you might not get the desired results.
+If you use the JDBC API, you should consider setting the date value as part of the SQL within the client side (because you might write objects using the GigaSpace API).
+In this case, you should synchronize all the client machine times.
+In short, all the machines (client and server) clocks should be synchronized.

-- On windows there is a {{%exurl "windows service" "http://technet.microsoft.com/en-us/library/cc773061%28WS.10%29.aspx"%}} that deals with clock synchronization.
+- For Windows, there is a {{%exurl "windows service" "http://technet.microsoft.com/en-us/library/cc773061%28WS.10%29.aspx"%}} that deals with clock synchronization.
-- On Linux there is a {{%exurl "daemon service" "http://www.brennan.id.au/09-Network_Time_Protocol.html#starting"%}} that deals with clock synchronization.
+- For Linux, there is a {{%exurl "daemon service" "http://www.brennan.id.au/09-Network_Time_Protocol.html#starting"%}} that deals with clock synchronization.

-{{% note %}}
+{{% note "Note"%}}
-Internally dates are stored as a **TimeStamp**.
-This means that both time (hour/min/sec) and date (year/month/day) information are available for date range queries.
+Internally, dates are stored as a **TimeStamp**.
+This means that both time (hour/min/sec) and date (year/month/day) information is available for date range queries.
 {{% /note %}}

 # Java 8 Dates

 XAP supports the `LocalDate`, `LocalTime` and `LocalDateTime` classes.
-The following Space properties need to be defined in order to use the classes in queries:
+The following Space properties must be defined in order to use the classes in queries:

 ```xml